o-ran-sc/archived-portal-ric-dashboard/docs/config-deploy.rst

 ^^^^^^^^^^^^^^

-The file ``key.properties`` must be provided on the Java classpath for the EPSDK-FW library.
+The file ``key.properties`` must be provided on the Java classpath for the Spring-Boot application, as required by the EPSDK-FW library.
+The Helm chart for the application should mount this file appropriately.
 A sample file is in directory ``src/test/resources``.

 The file must contain the following entries, listed here in alphabetical order.

 ``cipher.enc.key``